 •Complete traceability to farm

-So, here’s some other ways to enjoy a rotisserie chicken without ever turning on the oven:
+Here’s some ways to enjoy a rotisserie chicken without ever turning on the oven:

-- Hand Held: Place a few slices in a whole wheat pita, add sweet apple slices, a spoonful of plain non-fat yogurt or hummus, Sliced red onion, and a few alfalfa sprouts.
-Yum.
-Plus, you can take this to work tomorrow.
+- Hand Held: Place a few slices in half of 1 whole wheat pita, add sweet apple slices, a spoonful of plain non-fat yogurt or hummus, sliced red onion, and a few alfalfa sprouts.
 Sub out the apple for avocado.
-Double yum.

 - Chicken & Grain Bowl: Many markets offer grains on their salad bars.
 (ASK about additives and salt content!)
 If they have farro, quinoa or amaranth, consider adding them as the base of your bowl.
-They are a terrific source of both protein and fiber, and will keep you full for hours.
-Add your chicken on top, and some fresh veggies or fruit.
-If you need a dressing on it, grab a mason jar, and add: 1 Tbsp of olive oil, 1/4C white balsamic vinegar, 1/2 tsp. dried mustard, and freshly ground pepper to taste.
-Maybe some low-sodium hot sauce too, like Cooper’s Small Batch Hot Sauce.
-Cap the jar and shake to mix.
-Shaking a jar is definitely not classified as cooking.
-You’re safe.
+Add chicken on top, and some fresh veggies or fruit.

-- Chicken Dinner Salad: There are plenty of salad kits on the market, but it’s a healthier bet to pick up your own greens and fresh veggies on the salad bar.
-(The manufacturers of those salad kits sneak sodium and fat in everything!)
-Fresh, peeled edamame or a can of rinsed chick peas add fiber and bulk.
+- Chicken Dinner Salad: There are plenty of salad kits on the market, but it’s a healthier bet to pick up your own greens and fresh veggies.
+Fresh, peeled edamame or chick peas add fiber and bulk.
 For the dressing, stick to a little oil and a big splash of vinegar.
-If salad bars skeeve you out, go for the wash-and-go veggies like fresh beans, cherry tomatoes, bags of pre-cut broccoli or cauliflower, and mung sprouts.
-I’m pretty sure washing a few veggies isn’t classified as cooking.

-- Chicken Tacos: Char your corn tortillas over the gas flame on your stove, if that doesn’t count as cooking.
-(Oh come on!
-Don’t look at me like that!
-It takes 15 seconds to do it, and the result is so much better than a plain tortilla!)
-Plate them with the chicken, some fresh veggies, some mango or pineapple, a squirt of fresh lime juice or hot sauce, and top with fat-free plain yogurt.
+- Chicken Tacos: Char corn tortillas over the gas flame on your stove.
+Plate them with the chicken, some fresh veggies, mango or pineapple, a squirt of fresh lime juice or hot sauce, and top with fat-free plain yogurt.

-- Zucchini Spirals Chicken Salad: Buy some pre-spiraled zucchini and yellow Summer Squash, fresh green beans, and cherry tomatoes in the produce section when you are getting your rotisserie chicken.
-Toss them all in a bowl with the shredded chicken, and add oil, vinegar, and a small amount of Parmesan cheese.
-Eat this one al fresco, with a glass of white wine.
-Pay attention to the sounds of the birds.
-Feel very smug and fancy.
+- Zucchini Spirals Chicken Salad: Pre-spiralized zucchini and yellow Summer Squash, fresh green beans, and cherry tomatoes.
+Toss in a bowl with shredded chicken, add oil, vinegar, and a Tbsp of Parmesan.

-- Fruited Chicken Salad: Pick out the best looking pre-sliced fruit on grocery store salad bar.
-Or go with berries in the produce section.
-Toss the fruit with your shredded rotisserie chicken, add goat cheese crumbles, a tiny bit of olive oil, and brighten up the whole thing with a heavy squirt of lemon juice.
+- Fruited Chicken Salad: Pick your favorite fruit.
+Toss with shredded rotisserie chicken, add goat cheese crumbles, 1 tsp olive oil, and brighten up the whole thing with a heavy squirt of lemon juice.